Betty Blayton: Career and contributions

 Blayton made a major impact on the art museum and foundation world of New York City, working as a museum art educator and co-founding a number of organizations.
 From 1968 to 1994, she was a consultant to the City of New York Board of Education where she helped develop arts education in public schools and programs.
 She served as supervisor for the Museum of Modern Art's outreach program to inner city youth.
 As a co-founder, with Victor D'Amico, and later as executive director, she developed and lead the Children's Art Carnival at the Harlem School of Arts.
-One of her most successful students was Jean-Michel Basquiat, who is thought to have learned his appreciation of adolescent creativity from Blayton’s philosophy that spirit is more important than technique when it comes to your artwork.
+One of her most successful students was Jean-Michel Basquiat, who is thought to have learned his appreciation of adolescent creativity from Blayton's philosophy that spirit is more important than technique when it comes to your artwork.
 The program, developed by MoMA in the 1960s for city children, struggled after the loss of government funding in the 1980s, but Blayton worked to find commercial funding to keep it alive.
 After she moved to New York, she became a part of the Association Community Team of Harlem Youth Opportunities Unlimited where she taught teenagers about art and encouraged them to visit MoMA.
 When she found her students were denied entry to the museum, she used her contacts there to make sure that did not happen again.
-This combined with Blayton’s idea to create a museum in her student’s own community is what led to the creation of the Studio Museum where she served as secretary and executive associate from 1965-1977.
+This combined with Blayton's idea to create a museum in her student's own community is what led to the creation of the Studio Museum where she served as secretary and executive associate from 1965 to 1977.

 She was also a cofounder and board member of Harlem Textile Works.

 Blayton was a founding member of the Studio Museum in Harlem and served on its board from 1965 to 1977.
 She also served on the board of the Robert Blackburn Printmaking Workshop.

+During the 1970s, she participated in a community art space called Communications Village operated by printmaker Benjamin Leroy Wigfall in Kingston, NY.
+Andrews made prints with the help of printer assistants who had been taught printmaking by Wigfall, and she exhibited there.